The “Fall” - A Second Look

 Here we need to realize that we have begun to be drawn into the story.
 It

-is rapidly becoming our story, for we human beings, even approaching the
+is rapidly becoming our story, for we human beings, even in the

 21st century, do not like limits and boundaries.
 Maybe the fact that we tend